mavaddat/postman-docs/src/pages/docs/collections/performance-testing/performance-test-metrics.md

 ## Compare two performance runs

-To allow users to track changes in API performance over time by comparing the results of two Performance Test runs.

-APIs in service tend to change over time – bug fixes, improvements, new features – and these changes tend to have an impact on API performance, usually a negative one.
-This isn’t usually a problem version to version, but can lead to an observable impact on API performance in the long run.
+APIs in service tend change with the addition of new features, improvements, and bug fixes.
+Over time, these changes can have an impact on the API's performance.

+To understand how the performance of your API has changed over time, you can compare performance runs.
+Select two runs to compare, and Postman displays the difference between the two runs for various performance metrics.

-> Make sure to [name your performance test runs](/docs/collections/performance-testing/performance-test-configuration/#rename-a-performance-run) so you can identify then when comparing runs.
+> Make sure to [name your performance runs](/docs/collections/performance-testing/performance-test-configuration/#rename-a-performance-run) so it's easier to identify them when comparing runs.

-To compare two performance test runs, do the following:
+To compare two performance runs, do the following:

 1. Open the [past performance run](/docs/collections/performance-testing/performance-test-configuration/#view-past-performance-runs) you want to compare other runs to.
 This will be the reference run.
 1. Select ICON **Compare runs** to enter comparison mode.
 1. Choose a performance run to compare to the reference run.
 Select a recent run from the list, or search for a run by name.
+1. Use the performance view to compare the selected runs:

     * The graph shows performance data for the reference run (solid lines) and the comparison run (dotted lines).
+Hover over a point on the graph to view more details.
-    * The table below the graph shows how much each value in the comparison run differs from the reference run.
+    * The table below the graph shows how values in the comparison run differ from the reference run.
+A value in green (<span style="color:green;">&#9660;</span>) indicates better performance and a value in red (<span style="color:red;">&#9650;</span>) indicates worse performance.
-    * Hover over a point on the graph or a value in the table to check which run the value is for.
-    * You can [customize the performance view](#customize-the-performance-view) to display the data or requests you're most interested in comparing.
+    * You can [customize the performance view](#customize-the-performance-view) to display the metrics or requests you're most interested in comparing.

-1. At any time you, can choose another comparison run in the list.
+    * At any time you, can choose another comparison run in the list.

-1. When you are finished comparing performance runs, select **Exit Comparison**.
+1. When you're finished comparing performance runs, select **Exit Comparison**.